 A range of high-quality resources for Geography are available on the web.
 Start exploring them here:

-- Association of American Geographers (AAG): Is a nonprofit scientific and educational society which contributes to the advancement of geography.
+- American Association of Geographers (AAG): Is a non-profit scientific and educational society which contributes to the advancement of the study of geography.

-- The Charles Booth Online Archive: Provides access to the original records of a vast and detailed survey of life and labour in London carried out between 1886 and 1903.
+- Charles Booth's London: Provides access to the original records of a vast and detailed survey of life and labour in London carried out between 1886 and 1903.

 - ELDIS: Provides free access to research on international development issues.
 Includes over 30,0000 summaries and links to free full-text research and policy documents from over 8,000 publishers.

-- Geological Society: Is the UK national society for geoscience, the oldest geological society in the world.
+- Geological Society: Is the UK national society for geoscience and the oldest geological society in the world.
 Has a library on geoscience information, and runs related courses, lectures, conferences and activities.

-- Oneworld online: A collection of links to non-governmental organisations, good on development and the environment.
+- OneWorld: A collection of links to non-governmental organisations - good on development and the environment.

 - Directgov: The main gateway to UK central and local government.

-- legislation.gov.uk: Includes full text of Public & General Acts from 1996 and Statutory Instruments from 1997.
-Also includes information about Crown and Parliamentary copyright.
+- legislation.gov.uk: Includes full text of Public and General Acts from 1996 and Statutory Instruments from 1997.
+Also includes information about Crown and parliamentary copyright.

 - Scottish Parliament: The main gateway to information about the Scottish Parliament.

 - TSO official documents: Includes full text of Command Papers and House of Commons papers from 2005 onwards.